Qovery/documentation/website/guides/tutorial/deploy-laravel-with-mysql.md

 <Alert type="info">

-In the **Secrets** section, you'll see all names of injected database secrets, including those for the previously created database.
+In the **Secrets** section, you'll see all names of injected database secrets, including those for the previously created MySQL database.
-To connect the app to the database, you need to setup the application to use those secrets.
+To connect the Laravel app to the MySQL database, you need to setup the application to use those secrets.

 All you have to do is to open and edit [database configuration file][urls.sample_laravel_with_mysql_env_file] in your forked repository.
-Replace all the **QOVERY_DATABSE_XXX** variables with values you have in your own environment.
+Replace all the **QOVERY_DATABASE_XXX** variables with values you have in your own environment.
 Those variable keys contain your database ID, this is why you need to update the file.

-*TIP: you could also make use of **Variable Aliases** to change the name of used environment variables in your application.
+*TIP: you could also make use of **Variable Aliases** to change the name of used environment variables in your Laravel application.
 [Learn more here][docs.using-qovery.configuration.secret#alias-secret].*

 </Alert>